Amphicheiras/Pixie-Gauntlet/README.md

 <img src="https://github.com/Amphicheiras/Pixie-Gauntlet/blob/main/media/PX_BOARD_PCB.png?raw=true" alt="PX_BOARD_PCB" width="400">

-The above PCB design is not the optimal, but for the hardware in my stock it did the trick.
-The next hardware version will be an optimized printed PCB circuit (possibly for the UF0 project).
+The above PCB design is not the optimal, but for the hardware in my stock, it did the trick.
+The next hardware version will be an optimized printed PCB circuit for the UF0 project.

 The ESP32 pinout for this project can be seen below:

 <img src="https://github.com/Amphicheiras/Pixie-Gauntlet/blob/main/media/PX_ESP32_PINOUT.png?raw=true" alt="PX_ESP32_PINOUT" width="700">

-SOFTWARE:
+## EMBEDDED SOFTWARE:

-SRC:

 The Pixie project is a continuation of the UF0 project, aiming for better code practices and motion sensor algorithms rather than feature implementation.
 The code structure is now more explicit, with better hierarchy and OOP, still, under development.